 Study presented in:

-Third study: The role of neural rhythms in the selection of object-based actions
+Third study: The role of neuronal rhythms in object perception and the selection of object-based actions

 How our neuronal activities reflects our everyday ability to light up our cigarette with lighters or opening our doors with keys?

-Our current experiment evaluates the neuronal mechanisms responsible for the selection of two action representations (Lighter versus Key) associated with novel tools.
+Our current experiment evaluates the neuronal mechanisms responsible for the selection of two tool use (lighting up a candle and opening a chest) associated with novel tools.

 To provide a new understanding of interactive object manipulation through the examination of the modulation of action affordances when objects are shared and manipulated between multiple agents, both human and robot.
 Electrophysiological experiments will examine the neural activity associated with action affordances during interactive object use, which will inform software models for robot object manipulation and human-robot collaboration.